deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

  2. 20 Most Popular Artists.
  3. Audio Characteristics over the year.
  4. Artists with maximum number of Songs.
- 5. Songs released Year-wise
+ 5. Songs released Year-wise.

 Also the popularity of the songs have been estimated using Deep Learning with **Neaural Networks**.

  ---
  ### Fake-News-Classification